Charbel-11/GPU-Computing/README.md

 # GPU Computing

 This is a collection of algorithms written in CUDA and to be run on GPU-enabled computers.
-It aims at improving the runtime of typical sequential implementations of those algorithms.
+The aim is to improve the runtime of their typical sequential implementations.

 ## Problems
 The following problems were tackled: